Resident Evil: History

-A trilogy of GunCon-compatible light gun games known as the Gun Survivor series featured first-person gameplay.
+A trilogy of GunCon-compatible light gun games, the Gun Survivor series, featured first-person gameplay.
 The first, Resident Evil Survivor, was released in 2000 for the PlayStation and PC but received mediocre reviews.
 The subsequent games, Resident Evil Survivor 2 – Code: Veronica and Resident Evil: Dead Aim, fared somewhat better.
 Dead Aim is the fourth Gun Survivor game in Japan, with Gun Survivor 3 being the Dino Crisis spin-off Dino Stalker.
 In a similar vein, the Chronicles series features first-person gameplay, albeit on an on-rails path.
-Resident Evil: The Umbrella Chronicles was released in 2007 for the Wii, with a sequel, Resident Evil: The Darkside Chronicles released in 2009 (both were later ported to the PlayStation 3 in 2012).
+Resident Evil: The Umbrella Chronicles was released in 2007 for the Wii, with a sequel, Resident Evil: The Darkside Chronicles, released in 2009 (both were ported to the PlayStation 3 in 2012).

 Resident Evil Outbreak is an online game for the PlayStation 2, released in 2003, depicting a series of episodic storylines in Raccoon City set during the same period as Resident Evil 2 and Resident Evil 3: Nemesis.
 It was the first in the series and the first survival horror game to feature cooperative gameplay.
 It was followed by a sequel, Resident Evil Outbreak: File #2.
 Raccoon City is a metropolis located in the Arklay Mountains of the Midwestern United States that succumbed to the deadly T-virus outbreak and was consequently destroyed via a nuclear missile attack issued by the United States government.
 The town served as a critical junction for the series' progression as one of the main catalysts to Umbrella's downfall and the entry point for some of the series' most notable characters.

 Resident Evil Gaiden is an action-adventure game for the Game Boy Color featuring a role-playing-style combat system.
 There have been several downloadable mobile games based on the Resident Evil series in Japan.
 Some of these mobile games have been released in North America and Europe through T-Mobile.
 At the Sony press conference during E3 2009, Resident Evil Portable was announced for the PlayStation Portable, described as a new game being developed with "the PSP Go in mind" and "totally different for a Resident Evil game".
 No further announcements have been made, and the game is considered to have been canceled.

 In 2009, Resident Evil 5 was released for PlayStation 3, Windows and Xbox 360, becoming the best selling game of the franchise despite mixed fan reception.
 Capcom revealed the third-person shooter Resident Evil: Operation Raccoon City, which was developed by Slant Six Games for the PlayStation 3, Xbox 360 and Windows and released in March 2012.
 A survival horror game for the Nintendo 3DS, Resident Evil: Revelations, was released in February 2012.
 In October of the same year, the next numbered entry in the main series, Resident Evil 6, was released to mixed reviews, but enthusiastic pre-order sales.